When did Barb's Precious Rescue open?

 How can I volunteer?

 We are in need of volunteers.
 We have morning, afternoon and evening shifts available seven days a week.
 The volunteers will assist with cleaning the facility, feeding the Rescue animals, cleaning the litter boxes, and socializing the Rescue animals.
 Orientation is ongoing.
-If you are interested in volunteering, please click here to complete our online application form.
+If you are interested in volunteering, please click here for more information.

 What is the fee to adopt a cat or kitten?